eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-runtime/run_runtime_services_locally.md

 A CLI tool is provided for the interact with a running instance of the KUKSA Data Broker.
 It can be started by running the task `Local - VehicleDataBroker CLI`(by pressing _F1_, type _Run Task_ followed by `Local - VehicleDataBroker CLI`).
 The _KUKSA Data Broker_ needs to be running for you to be able to use the tool.

+## Using KUKSA FeederCan

+_FeederCan_ is a provider of a certain set of data points to the data broker.
+To run _FeederCan_ as task please use `[F1 -> Tasks: Run Task -> Local - FeederCan]` and it will be run as a docker container.

+By default it will use the same file, that is used for the k3d environment: ```deploy/runtime/k3d/volume/dbcfileDefault.dbc```

+For more flexible configuration please follow [CAN feeder (KUKSA DBC Feeder)](https://github.com/eclipse/kuksa.val.feeders/tree/main/dbc2val)

 ## Integrating a new runtime service into Visual Studio Code Task

 Integration of a new runtime service can be done by duplicating one of the existing tasks.